kailliang/Consigli-Challenge/README.md

 # LLM-Powered Annual Report Analyst

 Prototype workspace for a multi-modal retrieval-augmented generation (RAG) system that analyzes automotive annual reports.
 The backend is scaffolded with FastAPI + LangChain; the frontend is a modern React + Vite chat shell ready for streaming integration.

-This repository follows the implementation path described in `guide.md`.
+## Application Overview

+- **Ingestion pipeline** (Python, `ingest/`) parses Markdown/PDF/DOCX annual reports, builds table/context summaries with OpenAI, embeds text/table chunks via `text-embedding-3-large`, and persists data to Chroma + SQLite.
+- **Backend service** (`backend/`) exposes a chat-oriented API that orchestrates retrieval, conversation memory, query expansion, reranking, and answer generation using configurable OpenAI models.
+- **Frontend client** (`frontend/`) provides a chat UI for analysts to ask questions, review responses, and inspect supporting citations.

+With ingestion completed, the application can answer revenue/profit and trend questions across recent reports for Tesla, BMW, Ford, and other supported companies.

+## RAG Workflow

+1. **User prompt + memory** – Each message is combined with short conversation memory so pronouns and follow-ups inherit context.
+2. **Retrieval gating** – A lightweight LLM decides if Chroma lookup is required; small talk bypasses retrieval.
+3. **Query expansion** – An LLM (with current time tool access) emits a rewritten, self-contained query plus diverse variations to cover alternate phrasing and fiscal periods.
+4. **Candidate retrieval** – Expanded queries run against the vector store; results are deduplicated by chunk identifier.
+5. **Metadata-aware reranking** – Each chunk is re-embedded, scored against the rewritten query, boosted for matching years, and penalized for cross-company leakage.
+6. **Answer generation** – The top-ranked context is fed to the main LLM, which produces a cited answer returned to the frontend.

+LangSmith tracing is enabled to capture chunk scores, query expansions, and decision logs for debugging.

 ## Repository Layout